sqlxpert/10-minute-aws-client-vpn/README.md

 - `aws_vpc_security_group.ingress.security_groups` _or_
 - `aws_vpc_security_group_ingress_rule.referenced_security_group_id`

 when you define security groups for your servers or listeners.

-If you chose to create the VPN in your root module, `data.aws_security_group.cvpn_client[0]` is provided.

-The security group output and data source are not available &#9888; if you supplied `CustomClientSecGrpIds`.
+The security group output is not available &#9888; if you set `cvpn_params["CustomClientSecGrpIds"]`&nbsp;.

-### Customizing the Terraform Option
+### Terraform Customizations

 <details>
   <summary>Customization possibilities...</summary>